e-dorigatti/py_digitrec/README.md

 starts increasing; this is called overfitting.
 Overfitting is bad because the model is not learning how to generalize the dataset but

+ - *network_train.py* trains a full neural network and saves it to a file using the pickle module.
+It allows to specify different stopping criteria, such as training/validation error, accuracy or number of epochs (you can even mix them in an OR fashion).
+It allows to customize different learning parameters such as the learning rate, the batch size, the regularization coefficient and the network architecture.

+ - *autoencoder.py* trains an autoencoder, i.e. a neural network capable of reconstructing its input via an intermediate, compressed representation of it (the hidden layer).
+The training stops after the reconstruction error is less than 1.5 or the network has been trained on 4500 images and after this the intermediate representation is show just like the hidden images script does and a digit is reconstructed.

+ - *reconstruction.py* trains a network then tries to reconstruct digits by modifying a random noise image.
+Results are pretty disappointing :)

 Digits are stored in digits.txt; there is a digit per line, 5000 digits in total.
 Each digit is a 20x20, black and white image where the intensity of each pixel is a floating point value.
 Therefore, each line is a list of 400 floating point values storing pixel intensities starting from the first _column_ of the image; in other